-Quick access key Description Print Starts or stops a continuous chart print.
-More/Back Goes to the next or previous level of quick access keys.
+Quick access key Description More/Back Goes to the next or previous level of quick access keys.
 Brightness Changes the brightness setting toggles through high contrast display (white background), color display (black background), and night vision goggle (NVG) friendly display.
 Treatment Displays the current clinical treatment options.
 Alarms Displays the Limits option to allow the user to view/set all parameter alarm limits and the alarm suspend button.
 Log Opens the Log Control panel.
 Setup Displays the Setup menu to allow the user to configure settings such as ECG, display/volume, printer, trends, operational checklist, and supervisor.
-Treatment Summary Displays treatment summary cases, which you can print.
-Manual Mode Manual Mode Allows user to change from AED Mode to Manual Mode.
-Pause Allows user to Pause the rescue cycle.
-Print Trends Print Trends Prints the trends that are displayed in the Trend Summary window.
+Treatment Summary Displays treatment summary cases.
 Trend Settings Displays settings for trend display format, trend on interval, and trend on alarm.
 Transfer Log Transfers the current data in the log to a USB drive.
 Disclosure Log Transfer Use to transfer the Disclosure logs for up to 15 cases at a time to a remote server for subsequent retrieval.
 Clear Log Deletes the current data in the log.
-Acquire Collects 10 seconds of 12-lead data for print or transmission.
+Acquire Collects 10 seconds of 12-lead data or transmission.
+Stop Acquisition Stops acquisition of 12-lead data.
+Patient Information Allows you to enter information to accompany 12-lead data: patient name, age, gender, and ID.
+Row Up Allows you to move to the previous row when entering patient information.
+Row Down Allows you to move to the next row when entering patient information. •